marcelocra/marcelocra/README.md

 Hello! 👋

-My name is Marcelo.
+My name is Marcelo and I'm a Software Developer!

-I'm proud to say that <strong><u style="text-underline-offset: 4px; text-decoration-thickness: 2px">I quit Google to follow my entrepreneurship dreams</u></strong>!
+I'm proud to say that <strong><u style="text-underline-offset: 4px; text-decoration-thickness: 2px">I quit Google to follow my entrepreneurship dreams</u></strong>.

-I'm a Software Developer and I believe that designing solutions even a little bit before actually coding them allows us to **produce better results, faster**.
+I believe that doing software design -not in a BDUF kind of way[^bduf]- before actually coding allows us to **produce better results, faster**.

-I also believe that **maintainability** is one of the **most important features of a codebase**, with readability good architecture and code readability playing a fundamental part in that.
+I also believe that **maintainability** is one of the **most important features of a codebase**, with good architecture and code readability playing a fundamental part.

-Now I'll list some coding stuff that I like and find interesting or useful, including projects that I created and maintain.
+Now I'll list some coding stuff that I like and find interesting or useful, including projects that I created.

 If you want to know more about me or get in touch, keep reading [below](#more).
 I also added some typical GitHub readme stats there 😆️.

+[^bduf]: Big Design Up Front is a software development methodology in which the software design is fully completed before any coding happens.
+It is not applicable in many (most?) software development contexts, particularly apps and websites.
+Relates to the Waterfall model.

 ## Useful, interesting, cool, coding stuff